devrimdemiroz/devrimdemiroz.github.io/docs/README.md

      subgraph by[" "]
             DD(Devrim Demiroz)
-            DD-->Descartes>I blog, there for Opentelemetry exists]
+            DD-->Descartes>I blog, there for Opentelemetry is]
      end

    TtO -->ideas & sow(A Sample <br/> Scope Of Work <br/><span class='material-icons'>open_in_new</span>)